 Even if you bagged the longevity genes and you live to be the oldest human on the planet, it won’t be long enough to see one of those green and yellow plastic kitchen sponges (you know the ones I am talking about!) biodegrade.
 Check out this beautiful eco-friendly, 100% cotton dishcloth, that is lovingly handmade by artisans in Chiang Mai.
 Sold in packs of 3, these dishcloths are soft enough to protect the surface of your pans, but textured enough to remove stubborn bits of stuck on food. and why not use one of your pack of 3 to clean your car?
 Super absorbent and guaranteed not to scratch your paintwork, customers tell us it’s the perfect hack.

 Nearly all conventional laundry liquid comes in hard plastic bottles or plastic bags.
-Used and then almost always casually discarded, this form of packaging really creates the very worst kind of single-use plastic waste.
+Used and then almost always casually discarded, this form of packaging really creates the very worst kind of single-use plastic waste, as well as being potentially toxic to the environment.
 Hexawash is a new eco-friendly laundry detergent alternative that not only gives you fresh, chemical free washing, but also comes in fully biodegradable packaging.
 This miraculous little washing pouch contains magnesium, which cleans your clothes as well as any conventional laundry detergent and lasts for an incredible 300+ washes.
-If you are looking for convenience and value for money, you’d be hard pushed to find a better eco laundry solution than Hexawash.
+If you are looking for convenience and value for money, you’d be hard pushed to find a better non-toxic laundry alternative than Hexawash.

 Wool Dryer Balls